 Our Business Plan and associated delivery plans will cover the period 2021-2024 and will ensure the Association continues to evolve, whilst ensuring Craigdale remains a strong independent community-controlled housing association, delivering excellent services, within the context of excellent governance.
 We are a values driven organisation and this underpins everything that we do.

 Staffing Update

-We also retained our Investors in People Gold status this year, which we were delighted about.
+We retained our Investors in People Gold status last year, which we were delighted about and are due a review by IIP in the coming year.